TheoAnastasiadis/api-router-abstraction/readme.md

 ### Controller

-Function `controller` or `f` takes a key of `controllerRegistry` as argument.
-It used to type-check your interface design and format url paths (see example bellow).
+Function `controller` or `f` takes a key of `controllerRegistry` as an argument.
+It is used to type-check your interface design and format url paths (see example below).

 ## Compile

-For your code to compile your all controller nodes, they must be supplied with all their arguments (as assigned in the `controllerRegistry` object).
+For your code to compile, all your controller nodes must be able to be supplied with all their arguments (as specified in the `controllerRegistry` object).

 ```typescript
 const generator = RouterGenerator.withConfig({